Skip to main content

 Duties

-• Attend an in-person meet and greet hosted by the UVA Department of Art on May 3
+• Attend an in-person meet-and-greet hosted by the UVA Department of Art on May 2nd

-• Develop a 5-minute final internship presentation to be presented to select Art Department faculty and staff in late July
+• Develop a 5-8 minute final internship presentation to be presented to select Art Department faculty and staff on August 1st

 Requirements